-I am an African-American woman raised in some of LA’s most challenging neighborhoods.
+I am an African American woman raised in some of LA’s most challenging neighborhoods.
 I feel fortunate to have become a nursing professional and keenly look forward to future service opportunities in nursing and excelling, particularly in gerontology.
 I hope to contribute to research and publication in the future concerning the unique challenges faced by older members of minority groups, especially African Americans.

-I thank you for considering my application.
+Thank you for considering my application.